nix-community/home-manager/docs/manual/nix-flakes/flake-parts.md

 # flake-parts module {#sec-flakes-flake-parts-module}

 When using [flake-parts](https://flake.parts)
-you may wish to import home-manager's flake module, `flakeModules.home-manager`.
+you may wish to import Home Manager's flake module, `flakeModules.home-manager`.

 ``` nix